 Feedback in the workplace has developed a bit of a bad rap as a dressed-up version of criticism.
-Like the noisy cackle that comes from a screeching microphone, it sounds negative, unforgiving, and mostly, we just can’t wait for it to end.
+Like the noisy cackle that comes from a screeching microphone, it sounds negative, unforgiving, and, mostly, we just can’t wait for it to end.

 We could go on about “how” for as long as there are different occasions to give feedback.
 Right now, we’ll start dishing out the bigger picture details of the who, what, where, when, and why.

 Who gives the feedback?
 Who gets the feedback?

-If you’re the leader, then that’s you.
-And...everyone else on your team, too.
-Give it and get it—the ability to share feedback up and down and sideways will benefit all of you, and your business.
-Leaders need to kick things off, if honest feedback is new to the team.
-Employees need to know with certainty that their leaders are just as prepared to deal with the tough stuff, as to share kudos or facilitate a brainstorming session.
-Which means giving—and getting.
-Take the lead, set the example, and grow together.
-Once giving and getting feedback become the new normal, it will be a practical way for team member to work together towards the best collective outcomes.
+Be first to give and receive feedback.
+The ability to share feedback up and down and sideways will benefit all of you and your business.
+Employees need to know with certainty that their leaders are just as prepared to deal with the tough stuff as they are to share kudos or facilitate a brainstorming session.

 What is negative vs. positive feedback?